 Learning how to prune lilac is fairly straightforward so long as you remember not to prune too late in the season and that you don't cut anything that looks like it could possibly be a future flower bud – these will look like two new shoots coming from the stem.

 - Start pruning after flowering.
 'Remove the dead blooms back to the first pair of leaves below the flowers.
-This will enhance flowering the following year and keep the tree within bounds,' advises chief horticulturist at the RHS.
+This will enhance flowering the following year and keep the tree within bounds,' advises Guy Barter, the chief horticulturist at the RHS (opens in new tab).

 - Once you've done this, it will be easier to take in the overall shape of the tree.
-'Keep and eye on shape, thin thickets and remove rubbing stems,' suggests gardener Anne Swithinbank in an article for Amateur Gardening.
+'Keep an eye on shape, thin thickets, and remove rubbing stems,' suggests gardener Anne Swithinbank in an article for Amateur Gardening (opens in new tab).
 Rubbing stems run the risk of creating wounds that can introduce infections to your plant.

 - However, if your lilac is not grafted and the suckers are growing from the base of the tree, then pull them up carefully.
 If the suckers still have their roots attached, you can repot them and you'll have another lilac plant.